 The day will be soon.
 Trust your natural healing ability.

 Hang in there!!
 Good luck!

 **Please don’t misunderstand this.
-There’s no data in the world about frequency of TSW and no one can proove if it won’t happen any more for good.
-It is the scary point of side-effect of medications.
+There are no data in the world about the frequency of TSW and no one can prove if it won’t happen anymore for good.
+It is the scary point of the side-effect of medications.
 You just can be healed from your current TSW shortly with this method.
 Also, this doesn’t mean it can change your original body composition or your original sickness though most of us feel it gets much better than before.

 ***If you’d like to learn NMT, this video that Dr. Kenji Sato has reviewed is a must-see to get correct protocol and to not prolong the symptoms.

 Your strong determination, tremendous efforts to master NMT and perseverance are required to get expecte results (faster healing) with NMT.